kishore2709/java-interview-questions/README.md

 ## General Questions

 * What are the key memory segments inside JVM ?
 Explain **HEAP**, **STACK**.
+Class(Method) Area
+Heap
+Stack
+Program Counter Register
+Native Method Stack
+Let’s see about them in brief:

+1. Class (Method) Area
+The class method area is the memory block that stores the class code, variable code(static variable, runtime constant), method code, and the constructor of a Java program.
+(Here method means the function which is written inside the class).
+It stores class-level data of every class such as the runtime constant pool, field and method data, the code for methods.

+2. Heap
+The Heap area is the memory block where objects are created or objects are stored.
+Heap memory allocates memory for class interfaces and arrays (an array is an object).
+It is used to allocate memory to objects at run time

+3. Stack
+Each thread has a private JVM stack, created at the same time as the thread.
+It is used to store data and partial results which will be needed while returning value for method and performing dynamic linking.

+Java Stack stores frames and a new frame is created each time at every invocation of the method.
+A frame is destroyed when its method invocation completes

+4. Program Counter Register:
+Each JVM thread that carries out the task of a specific method has a program counter register associated with it.
+The non-native method has a PC that stores the address of the available JVM instruction whereas, in a native method, the value of the program counter is undefined.
+PC register is capable of storing the return address or a native pointer on some specific platform.

+5. Native method Stacks:
+Also called C stacks, native method stacks are not written in Java language.
+This memory is allocated for each thread when it’s created And it can be of a fixed or dynamic nature.

+Attention reader!
+Don’t stop learning now.
+Get hold of all the important Java Foundation and Collections concepts with the Fundamentals of Java and Java Collections Course at a student-friendly price and become industry ready.
+To complete your preparation from learning a language to DS Algo and many more,  please refer Complete Interview Preparation Course.

 * What is a **Memory Leak** ?
 How can a memory leak appear in **garbage collected** language ?
 Is it even possible ?
 * Is Java *pass-by-value* or *pass-by-reference* ?
 * Write a Java method to swap the values of two integer values (*Is it possible ?*):